 Below, we’re going to cover some answers to overdose related questions that were gathered from medical professionals that have extensive experience in dealing with opiate-induced overdoses.

 The use of Buprenorphine to reverse the effects of opiates and/or an overdose isn’t something that has been explored or studied.
 Since Suboxone is intended to halt opiate cravings and not for preventing an overdose, studying its effectiveness in preventing overdoses hasn’t been determined.
-However, there have been some reports that taking Suboxone can overturn the opiates effect on the brain and body.
+However, there have been some reports that taking Suboxone can overturn the effect of the opiates on the brain and body.

 This is more than likely due to the fact that the Buprenorphine has a much stronger potency and is more attracted to the opioid receptors than the opioids found in heroin.
 Because of this, displacement of the opioids is made possible which meaning the brain’s receptors will not come in contact with the opioids.